 STIs & HIV/AIDS

 After you’ve received training on these topics you will talk with people in your community about what you have learned.
-This is called a contact, and you will receive payment for the contacts you make.

 Okay, how can I join Reach One Teach One?